Brain-WP/BrainMonkey/docs/functions-bulk.md

 ]);
 ```

-An interesting feature is that when value is `callable` the given function is aliased to that
+An interesting feature is that when the value is a `callable`, the given function is aliased to that
 callable:

 ```php